The Pseudomorph-Scale (PMS)

 If you are just curious and would like to find out your consciousness level right now, take the test for free.

-Templates for decision-making in forcefields
+Decision-making in forcefields

 The illustration below shows the forcefield of decision making.
 Best decisions are made when we are in the center state.
 The worst decisions are made when we are off center, or experience one-sided tension.
 The center state of consciousness is when all forces pull or push the same (vector equilibrium).
 When you are faced with a decision, simply ask yourself the following questions to identify one-sided tensions that cause bias.